Medical Relief ProgramSaving thousands of lives

 Most of the animals featured on this website are PACC911 Alumni, saved with the help of our Medical Relief Funds.
 That’s Marvin in the photo above.
 He was rescued with our assistance in 2017.
 You can see more miracles like Marvin under our Critical Care Gallery and In Action video section.

-There are two resources available to our coalition partners to rescue animals in need.
-This is how our program works:
+There are two resources available to our coalition partners to rescue animals in need

 The Critical Care Program (CCP)